University of Winchester Libraries

 How can I check my library account?

 You can check your library account at any time online.
-Access our library catalogue through the website, select 'my account' from the tab menu at the top of the page and enter your borrower number (this is the number on the reverse of your card below the barcode, omitting any dashes).
+Access OneSearch through the website, sign in and then select 'my account' from the drop down menu at the top of the page.
 This will take you to your account and will display what items you currently have on loan, when these items are due for return and any outstanding fines that you may have.
 You can also check your library account by selecting 'Account' on the Self-issue kiosks.

 How can I renew my items?

-Please note that 3-day loans and 4 hour loans cannot be renewed during termtime under any circumstances.
-Failure to return these high demand items will result in fines being incurred.
+Please note that 4-hour loans cannot be renewed during termtime under any circumstances.

 Why are my items being recalled?

 If the items that you have borrowed are reserved by another user the items will be recalled from you.
-You will receive email notification of which items are being recalled and you will not be able to renew the item for any longer than the original due date.
-Please return the item to us as soon as you have finished with it so that it may be passed on to the next user.
+You will receive email notification of which items are being recalled.

 Lost, damaged or stolen items

 When items are issued to you, you are accepting responsibility for them.
-If any items are lost, stolen or damaged whilst they are issued to you, you will be liable for the cost of replacement.
+If any items are lost, stolen or damaged whilst they are issued to you, you will incur our standard lost charge.
 For these reasons we strongly advise against borrowing items on behalf of others.

 Self-issuing and returning items

-Items (including almost everything in School Resources!) can be issued at any time using the Self-issue kiosks located near the entrance to the library and in the School Resource Centre.
-Select 'Borrow', scan your University ID card and place items in the hole.
+Items (including almost everything in School Resources!) can be issued at any time using the Self-issue kiosks in both our libraries.
+Select 'Borrow', scan your University ID card or e-card and place multiple items on the flat.
 Please make sure all items have been issued before removing them by checking the screen.
-Books, DVDs and CDs can be returned using the Returns machine on the top floor of the Library.
-Non-book items from the School Resources collection should be returned using the kiosk in School resources and put on the trolley or in the Returns Bin.
+Books, DVDs and CDs can be returned using the Returns machine on the top floor of the Martial Rose Library or the kiosks at West Downs Library.
+Non-book items from the School Resources collection should be returned using the kiosks.
 The kiosks also give receipts showing what has been issued and returned.
 Please ask for a demonstration or assistance at the Library Desk.

 Rules and regulations for library use